miclomba/azulejo-os-filesectormanager/README.md

 1. The physical disk is segmented into disk blocks.

 - Disk block 0 is the boot block or boot sector.
 Unix treats the boot block as a file, with an inode (inode 0) associated with it.
-- Disk block 1 is the superblock (also called the filesystem header), with information about the filesystem, e.g. disk block size, inode size, number of inodes for the filesystem, etc. Unix treats the superblock as a file, with an inode (inode 1) associated with it.
+- Disk block 1 is the superblock (also called the filesystem header), with information about the filesystem (e.g. disk block size, inode size, number of inodes for the filesystem, etc).
+Unix treats the superblock as a file, with an inode (inode 1) associated with it.
 - Disk block 2 through disk block N make up the inode-block.
 - The remaining disk blocks (N+1 through the last block) are data blocks available for use.